Medically Reviewed by Greg Grillo, D.D.S.

 If you have a missing tooth or teeth, you cannot simply choose to have a dental implant as your restoration of choice.
-Dental implant candidacy is determined based on a number of factors, including:
+Dental implant candidacy is determined based on several factors, including:

-- Oral health – Do you have oral health issues that must first be treated before implantation can be considered?
+- Oral health– Do you have oral health issues that must first be treated before an implant can be considered?
 Gum disease, for example, will affect your candidacy.

-- Bone/gum tissue – An insufficient level of bone and/or gum tissue may prevent implantation without some sort of graft.
+- Bone/gum tissue– An insufficient level of bone and/or gum tissue may prevent implantation without a bone or gum graft.

-- Smoking – If you are a smoker, you will be advised to quit long before treatment.
-Implant failure is considerable more common with smokers.
+- Smoking– If you are a smoker, you will be advised to quit long before treatment.
+Implant failure is considerably more common with smokers.

 Beyond the aforementioned issues that may impact implant candidacy, your dentist may simply be at the mercy of a crowded smile.
 If your surrounding teeth are too close together, it may not be possible to fit an implant in the space.
 Such cases require alternative considerations.